 Lord Young has had a remarkable career in both the business and the political worlds, serving under various conservative governments and acting as the Secretary of State for Employment.
 He has spearheaded multiple initiatives including Start Up Loans, was an Enterprise Adviser to David Cameron and has written a number or vital reports about the small business landscape in the UK.
 Towards the end of last year we were lucky enough to sit down with him and discuss ‘business’.
 Continue reading An Interview with Lord Young – Part One

 James Crowther owns one of Europe’s 20 million SMEs.
 Utilising his background in finance and fleet management, James’ vehicle brokerage business, Trade Vehicles Direct, finds clients the best deals on cars by sourcing direct from suppliers.
-His negotiation skills and industry relationships are key to his success and have allowed him to grow fast in his niche.
+His negotiation skills, use of the best services like the ones offered by Fully-Verified and industry relationships are key to his success and have allowed him to grow fast in his niche.
 Unfortunately, he struggled to fund the rapid growth since the main banks struggled to analyse his model and fit his business in a convenient box.

 Here at MadeSimple we like to keep on top of important developments within the world of startups and inform you of them as and when they happen.
 So in light of yesterday’s Autumn Statement we thought we would give you the key points – and how small businesses will stand to benefit.
 Continue reading The Autumn Statement – Things you need to know